QubesOS/qubes-doc/QubesBuilder.md

 If you want to somehow modify sources, you can also do it, here are some basic steps:

-1. Download qubes-builder as described above
+1. Download qubes-builder as described above (if you want to use marmarek's branches, you should also download qubes-builder from his repo - replace 'joanna' with 'marmarek' in above git clone command)
 2. Edit builder.conf (still the same as above), some useful additions:
     -   As time of writing this, the default is fc15, but latest supported is fc17, so switch to newer one